Shihan Scott Lombardo, 6th Dan Isshinryu Karate - Founder, Instructor, Trustee

 Nancy is a contributing author to many articles and a book on teaching Physical Education for Children with Moderate to Severe Disabilities.
 She has presented inclusive physical education teaching practices at conferences both on the State and National SHAPE (Society of Health and Physical Education) level.
 Nancy adapts the same teaching methods in Martial Arts to include focus on adapting techniques to each person’s abilities.

-Nancy continues to enjoy her ongoing journey in the Martial Arts, which began in 1982 under Grand Master Ernie Temple.
+Nancy continues to enjoy her ongoing journey in the Martial Arts, which began in 1982.
 As a V-MAT instructor, she is rewarded by sharing her art, and seeing each student grow in their abilities and confidence.

 Jessie Boehm, SSG, USAR - Trustee